-When the container destroys an instance of a bean or of any Java EE component class supporting injection, the container destroys all dependent objects, as defined in Section 6.4.2, "Destruction of objects with scope @Dependent", after the @PreDestroy callback completes and after the servlet destroy() method is called.
+When the container destroys an instance of a bean, the container destroys all dependent objects, as defined in Destruction of objects with scope @Dependent, after the @PreDestroy callback completes.

 5.5.4.
 Invocation of producer or disposer methods

 When the container calls a producer or disposer method, the behavior depends upon whether the method is static or non-static: